-No student shall be compelled to attend class or sit for an examination at a day or time prohibited by his/her/their religious belief.
-Students are expected to attend all sessions at assigned times unless granted an excused absence by the Course Director.
+No student shall be compelled to attend class or sit for an examination at a day or time prohibited by their religious belief.
+Students are expected to attend all sessions at assigned times unless granted an excused absence by the Director of Didactic Education.

-Students are expected to notify the Course Director if they intend to be absent for any scheduled class sessions prior to the scheduled religious holiday.
+Students are expected to notify faculty if they intend to be absent for any scheduled class sessions prior to the scheduled religious holiday.
 Students absent for religious reasons will be given reasonable opportunities to make up any work missed.